robinandeer/robinandeer.github.io/source/blog/2015-07-04-vegan-food-in-stockholm.html.md

 **Korean** ($).
 My new favorite place.
 Have always order take-away though but they are very quick to order!
 Super tasty vegetarian bibimbap for only 78:-!

 ## Steam
 Very tasty vegetarian dumplings, mostly to-go for 92:-.
 I have yet to try the veggo salad which looks amazing.
+I did try the "Laotisk sojagryta", another winner!

 ## Babel Deli
-**Middle Eastern** ($).
+**Middle eastern** ($).
 Reasonable prices, several vegan options which are clearly marked (!).
 Looks yummy and tastes great!
 Remember you can ask for quinoa instead of bulgur.

 ## Organic Green
 **Soul food** ($).Very nice, wholesome vegetarian soul food.
 It seems most dishes aren't 100% vegan but the ones that are probably beat most other options.
 Everything comes with hummous, sallad, and bread.
 And what bread - sublime.
 Grab an extra slice while your at it.

+## Reggev Hummus
+**Middle eastern** ($).
+The concept is hummus with something.
+Wonderfully simple *and* I love hummus.
+You also get bread and pickled vegetabels on the side.
+I will go here as often as I get the chance :smile: